Political hack

-"Political hack", also called partisan hack, is a pejorative term describing a person who is more supporting to a particular party than what is ethically right.
+"Political hack" is a pejorative term describing a person who is more loyal to a particular political party than to their own sense of ethics.
 The term "hired gun" is often used in tandem to further describe the moral bankruptcy of the "hack".
 When a group of "political hacks" of a similar political affiliation get together, they are sometimes called a "political hack pack."
 When one side of a debate has more "political hacks" than the other, this is referred to as a "hack gap" and gives an advantage to the side with more "political hacks."